exoplatform/exo-documentation/docs/Administration.rst

 Managing News
 ==============

-How to manage pinned block layouts
+How to display pinned News on a page
 -----------------------------------

 The home page CLV is a block that displays articles that have been pinned on the homepage by a user having the role publisher.